If you are planning a solo trip to Boston, check out our top things to do alone in Boston below!

-Okay, so whilst it is a bit cliché for America but on your Boston solo trip, you have to try the bagels served at the South End Buttery.
-They have so many different breakfast choices and amazing coffee; the perfect way to fuel yourself for a day of exploring.
+Okay, so whilst it is a bit cliché for America on your Boston solo trip, you have to try the bagels served at the South End Buttery.
+They have so many different breakfast choices and amazing coffee, the perfect way to fuel yourself for a day of exploring.

-From the South End you can follow Tremont Street which will lead you directly to Boston Common – the first-ever public park in the USA.
-If you walk around the park you will get a great view of the city’s financial district and Massachusetts State House. * Check rates & availability: Boston Freedom Trail Walking Tour
+You can follow Tremont Street from the South End, which will lead you directly to Boston Common – the first public park in the USA.
+If you walk around the park, you will get a great view of the city’s financial district and Massachusetts State House.

 To continue your solo travel to Boston, from Washington Street, you can walk towards the Government Center, which is home to the Faneuil Hall Marketplace, the best place to buy your Boston jumpers and t-shirts!